schitresh/dsa/19_backtracking/0_backtracking.md

 ## Terminologies
 - Candidate: Potential choice or element that can be added to the current solution
+- Solution: Valid and complete configuration that satisfies all problem constraints
-- Partial Solution: Intermediate configuration being constructed
+- Partial Solution: Intermediate configuration being constructed during the process
 - Feasible Solution: Partial or complete solution that adheres to all contraints
 - Decision Point: Specific step where a candidate is chosen and added to the partial solution
 - Decision Space: Set of all possible candidates or choices at each decision point